 The airport is one of the busiest global hubs on the planet is aiming to stay there and American Airlines, Delta Airlines and JetBlue running a hub at JFK.
 To do so, JFK is expanding further to make more passengers travel through than ever before.
 An airport becoming more and more important as a gateway to the ‘City That Never Sleeps’ and many other destinations on the globe.

-Written by Marlin Lehmann and Daniel Curtis (Last Update September 2016)
+Written by Marlin Lehmann, Daniel Curtis and Nicola von Moos (Last Update February 2017)

 |3,460m (12,079ft)||3,048m (9,999ft)|